Nothing matters more than accuracy.

 Every company looks at data.
 But if that data is internal, or coming from an in-house system, it’s only half the story.
 To see the entire market it takes full teams of highly qualified people working non-stop on collection, analysis, and storage.
 It also takes staying on top of new methodologies and advancements in machine learning.
 All things we focus on at EDITED so you can keep your focus on what you’re best at - retailing.

 From day one, you’ll have the real-time information you need to stay ahead of the market and make huge financial gains from it.
 The product pays for itself.
 And it puts you on equal footing with the world’s biggest brands and retailers, some of whom have been using this sort of data for years.
 You’ll also be able to prevent mistakes that result in big losses.
 But we don’t like to harp on the negatives.
 It’s not about preventing the bad, but enabling the good.

 You’re relying on our data, so we think it’s important to be open and explain where it comes from, and how we make it work for you.

-We crawl the web, exactly like Google and Bing do.
+We track the web, exactly like Google does.

-In the same way that Google uses machine learning to build crawlers that can read websites and understand all the publicly available information from them, we use ours to read the sites of brands and retailers all over the world.
-But reading is only half of it, the second — and more crucial — part is understanding.
+In the same way that Google uses machine learning to build trackers that can read websites and understand all the publicly available information from them, we use ours to read the sites of brands and retailers all over the world.
+But reading is only half of it, the second part — and more crucial — is understanding.

 Using advanced machine learning, we’ve taught our systems to do more than access and collect information, we’ve taught them to understand what they’re looking at.